Draghi defends ECB steps, says now up to governments

 "In the current circumstances, the greatest risk to stability is not action, it's inaction, this is why the ECB has acted," Draghi said.

-He rejected Weidmann's contention that the bond-buying programme amounts to financing of governments, saying the euro zone had experienced a "very severe fragmentation" in recent months, characterised by diverging borrowing costs that reflected "unfounded" fears of a euro zone breakup.
+He rejected Weidmann's contention that the bond-buying program amounts to financing of governments, saying the euro zone had experienced a "very severe fragmentation" in recent months, characterized by diverging borrowing costs that reflected "unfounded" fears of a euro zone breakup.

 Merkel's office issued a statement after she met Draghi which said they had agreed that considerable reform efforts by euro zone governments were still needed to boost competitiveness and restore credibility.